maxxiimo/the-front-end-manifesto/chp11-slicing-and-dicing-mockups.md

 ### Step 2 - Backgrounds

-Start with the lowest hanging fruit, the background.
-This manifesto is not a course on CSS so I won't get too into the details, but backgrounds are typically:
+The next lowest hanging fruit is the background.
+By defining backgrounds right off the bat your major widths suddenly become apparent.
+This manifesto is not a course on CSS so I won't get into styling details, but backgrounds are typically:

 - Single colors like eggshell white
 - A repeating pattern